-Dr. Ashley Greenwell has expertise in providing the following scientifically validated interventions which were developed to treat conditions caused or exacerbated by chronic physical and psychological stress.
-A key ingredient of effective psychological care is understanding the type of treatment you will be receiving, how it will help, and ultimately, how to implement it on your own.
+Our psychologists have expertise in providing the following scientifically validated interventions which were developed to treat conditions caused or exacerbated by chronic physical and psychological stress.
+A key ingredient of effective psychological care is understanding the type of treatment you will be receiving, how it will help, and ultimately, how to implement the skills on your own.

 ACT is a powerful, well-studied transdiagnostic treatment that encourages you to listen, understand, and live more peacefully with painful experiences rather than struggling against them or feeling bad about them.
 ACT skills enable us to be clear sighted in our values and use psychological flexibility to pursue what matters.